Protein Twix Bars with Almond Flour (Gluten-Free)

 Instructions

-- In a medium bowl, combine 1 cup almond flour, 1/2 cup protein powder, 3 tablespoons coconut oil (melted), 2 tablespoons maple syrup, 1 teaspoon vanilla extract, and 1/4 teaspoon salt.
-Stir with a spatula until a thick dough forms similar to a cookie dough.
-Press the dough evenly into the bottom of the pan.
-Bake the shortbread layer for 10-11 minutes or until lightly brown on the edges.
+- In a medium bowl, mix 1 cup almond flour, 1/2 cup vanilla protein powder if using (If omitting protein powder, use 1 additional cup almond flour), 3 tablespoons melted coconut oil, 2 tablespoons maple syrup, 1 to 2 tablespoons milk, 1 teaspoon vanilla extract, and 1/4 teaspoon salt until a thick, cookie-style dough forms.
+Press the dough evenly into the pan.

-- In a small saucepan over low heat, melt together 2/3 cup cashew butter, 1/3 cup maple syrup, 1/4 cup coconut oil, 1 teaspoon vanilla extract, and 1/4 teaspoon salt.
-Stir with a whisk until smooth and fully combined.
+- In a small saucepan over low heat, combine 2/3 cup cashew butter, 1/3 cup maple syrup, 1/4 cup coconut oil, 1 teaspoon vanilla extract, and 1/4 teaspoon salt.
+Stir gently until smooth and fully combined.

-- Pour the warm caramel mixture over the baked shortbread base and spread it evenly.
-Allow the pan to cool on the counter for atleast ten minutes.
-Then, place it in the freezer for at least 30 minutes or overnight to set it.
+- Pour the warm caramel over the cooled shortbread and spread it evenly.
+Let the pan cool on the counter for about 10 minutes, then place it in the freezer for at least 30 minutes until the caramel layer is firm.

 Video